TapiocaFox/Daijishou/README.md

  - An action for deleting ROMs that are not present in the file system in settings
  - Sync all platforms
  - Merge disks
+ - Edit the image of a pinned game

 # Resources